morefreeze/sponge/writeups/lab4.md

 ## sender timer don't reset correctly
 if in_flight_segments has nothing don't reset timer, but fin_sent is an exception.

+## add _is_rst field to indicate if recv or send rst
+that will break prereq3, so it can pass t_ack_rst test4.

 - Optional: I was surprised by: [describe]